AfriSplash-Remotely/Afrisplash-Backend/model/README.md

 | Disable | Boolean - Require - True |

-### 5. Notificaion (recuiter friendly)
+### 5. Notification (recuiter friendly)

-This Table Manages The Nofitications For A User
+This Table Manages The Notifications For A User
 <!-- Add a Expire system with a cron job o manage  b  -->

 | Attribute       | Type